grnet/okeanos-LoD/ansible/README.md

 ### apache-flink
 - Downloads and installs Apache Flink on master node.
 - Starts and Apache Flink, Yarn session.

+### proxy
+- Installs squid http proxy on master node, using apt package manager.
+- Configures the acls of the proxy, assuming the local network is 192.168.0.0/24.

 ## How to deploy